 Aside from publishing research and analysis, our Legal Program also provides support to NGOs on casework and litigation whether by helping to identify possible cases or assisting those seeking legal support.

 We are continually developing new relationships in the legal community and with NGOs on the frontline to help bring together those who can provide legal support and those who desperately need it.

-We have further legal gap analyses coming for other jurisdictions—Cambodia, Laos, Malaysia, and Vietnam—and we look forward to working with many others in the community to develop the content of these documents.
+We have further legal gap analyses coming for other jurisdictions— Singapore and Japan—and we look forward to working with many others in the community to develop the content of these documents.